 A self-powered, portable weather alert radio can be a very important part of your overall survival plan.
 Having one that also combines other features like a flashlight and the ability to provide USB charging makes it even more useful in your prepping.

 The Midland ER310 purports to be a portable weather alert radio with a lot of additional functionality that makes it a good choice in many emergency situations.
 Does it deliver?
 Based on the testing I did for this review: yes, it does.

 Midland’s ER310 is a lightweight weather radio with a respectable range of features that make it useful in circumstances beyond alerting you to a bad storm.

 At its core, the ER310 is a radio that offers AM, FM and weather channels with an emergency weather alert function.
 The radio is powered by a variety of sources including solar and crank power, and it can be used to charge external devices.
 The radio also has a built in flashlight and dog whistle.

-The suggested retail price of this radio is $69.99, and you can click here to buy it on Amazon for less.
+The suggested retail price of this radio is $69.99.
 Let’s take a look at some of the features of this radio.

 Radio & Weather Alerts

 The fundamental purpose of this device is to receive weather alerts and information through the NOAA Weather Radio All Hazards network (NWR).
 The NWR is a web of continuously broadcasting radio stations organized around the United States and its territories.

 The ER310 has a three band radio: FM, AM and the NWR (which is an FM band that is not part of the normal FM receiver band.)
 You can listen to the closest weather channel by tuning it just as you would any other radio channel.

 A weather alert function allows you to turn the emergency activations on and off.
 When turned on, the radio will activate whenever an emergency broadcast is detected.
 In modern times, these activations can be for other hazards, such as an Amber Alert or man-made disaster, in addition to weather.